 Its history ranging back to the early days of America, JPMorgan Chase, or simply Chase, is one of the country’s oldest banks.
 It’s also one of the largest, issuing more consumer credit cards than any other bank in the US and serving millions of customers from its more than 5,100 branches.

 With a current stable of 22 personal, business, and co-branded credit cards, Chase definitely has something for nearly everyone, but one of its most lauded offerings is the Chase Sapphire Preferred credit card.
 Complete with its popular Ultimate Rewards program and a variety of other perks and benefits, the Chase Sapphire Preferred is a top-rated travel card great for any savvy shopper.

 Cardholders See an Average Credit Limit Around $10,000

-Although Chase’s cards cover much of the credit card spectrum in both type and demographic, the Chase Sapphire Preferred card is not generally considered to be one for those new to credit.
-That said, Credit Karma user data suggests that you don’t need to have perfect credit to get approved, although it will certainly help.
+Although the Chase Sapphire Preferred® Card isn’t quite as exclusive as its big sibling, the Chase Sapphire Reserve®, it still requires at least good credit to be approved.
+That said, Credit Karma user data suggests that you don’t need to have perfect credit (although it will certainly help).
 The majority of cardholders who provided data had scores above 700 and an average score around 741.